planetoftheweb/bootstrap4/slides/04_04-Navbar_Brand.md

 1. Navbar text allows you to place some text into the navigation that aligns as best as possible with the rest of the content.

 # Conclusion
-Navbar brands are prety common inside navs, they look great but do require a bit of extra work.
+Navbar brands are pretty common inside navs, they look great but do require a bit of extra work.
 Adding text is also easy with the navbar-text class.

 ```
 <nav class="navbar navbar-inverse bg-info navbar-expand-sm">